romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What functionality does team synchronization via SCIM provide?
+Q: What functionality does team synchronization via SCIM provide?
 <details><summary>Show the answer</summary><p>

 - **It automatically updates GitHub team memberships based on changes in the identity provider**